ibm-cloud-docs/event-notifications/en-destination-pagerduty.md

 To integrate your PagerDuty service to {{site.data.keyword.en_short}} service destination, you need to generate a PagerDuty routing key.
 To generate a PagerDuty routing key, follow these steps: [Generate a new Integration Key](https://support.pagerduty.com/main/docs/services-and-integrations#generate-a-new-integration-key){: external}.

-If you already integrated EventsV2 API with your PagerDuty service, go to the service directory, select **More**, and select **View Integrations**.
+If you already integrated Events V2 API with your PagerDuty service, go to the service directory, select **More**, and select **View Integrations**.
 The Integration key is available in this view.
 {: note}

 ## Configuring a PagerDuty destination